-Learning is composed of all of the combined information the individual dog has learned during his life so far – and is continuing to learn every single day.
-This includes such things as; ‘other dogs aren’t safe to approach’, ‘cars are scary’, ‘cats are fun to chase’, or ‘when mom has that look I better hide’.
-Learning is more than just training a hand signal to sit or some other pattern of behavior, it is the key to a dog’s ability to adapt to new situations through prediction and anticipation based on previous experiences.
+Learning is composed of all of the combined information the individual dog has learned during his life so far –and is continuing to learn every single day.
+E.g., ‘other dogs aren’t safe to approach’, ‘cars are scary’, ‘cats are fun to chase’, or ‘when mom has that look I better hide’.
+Learning is more than just training a hand signal to sit or some other pattern of behavior.
+It is the key to adapting to new situations, making predictions and anticipating based on previous experiences.
 It’s happening all day, every day, and it’s often not what humans may intend!

 Environment isn’t just the inside or outside of your house.
 It’s everything your pet encounters and interacts with every day.
-Environment creates both questions and answers for your pet … ‘Am I safe?’, ‘What is happening?’, ‘What do I do?’, or ‘I know what this means!’
+Environment creates both questions and answers for your pet.
+E.g., ‘Am I safe?’, ‘What is happening?’, ‘What do I do?’, or ‘I know what this means!’.
 Our job as humans is to control the environment, keep it safe, and make sure it provides the things that will meet our dog’s needs.

 Genetics is all of the information about life that our pets arrived on earth with already encoded in their DNA.
 It is what tells a dog how to be a dog.
 It contains all of the specializations that humans have selected for, and against, since we began breeding dogs more than 10,000 years ago.
 Genetics provides the basic instructions for herding, protection, companionship and retrieving.

-Self considers this specific dog sitting directly in front of us.
-This unique individual . . . his personality, his age, his sex and reproductive status, his health, his nutrition, his disabilities or his injuries.
-As an example of how to think of Self --the needs of a stray, skinny momma dog with 6 puppies are drastically different than the needs of a pampered, neutered Cocker spaniel who eats the most expensive dog food and has his own leather couch or a young male Siberian husky who lives in Alaska and is training to run the Iditarod.
-We always need to start with the dog as the individual, not with dogs in general.
+Self considers the dog sitting directly in front of us – this unique individual.
+It includes personality, age, sex and reproductive status.
+Self includes health, nutrition, disabilities or injuries.
+Think of Self in this way – the needs of a stray, skinny momma dog with 6 puppies are drastically different than the needs of a pampered, neutered Cocker spaniel who eats the most expensive dog food and has his own leather couch or a young male Siberian husky who lives in Alaska and is training to run the Iditarod.
+We always start with the dog as the individual, not with dogs in general.

 Family Dog Mediation®